xumingxin7398/cordovaEsptouch/README.md

 #warning

-//you must call "esptouchPlugin.cancelConfig" when you want to stop the config,if not it will make some mistake when you call
-//"esptouchPlugin.smartConfig" the other time.
+you must call "esptouchPlugin.cancelConfig" when you want to stop the config,if not it will make some mistake when you call "esptouchPlugin.smartConfig" the other time.